Ticket to Ride (board game): 9) Ticket to Ride Legacy: Legends of the West

 On 30 May 2023, Days of Wonder and Asmodee announced the release of this version on 3 November 2023.
-The game was premiered via a demonstration at Gen Con (3–6 August 2023) and received a pre-release at the Days of Wonder booth (Hall 6, D200) at Spiel '23 in Essen (Germany) before being launched as scheduled in selected retailers and the Asmodee official store, at a manufacturer's suggested retail price of $119.99 (US).
+The game was premiered via a demonstration at Gen Con (3–6 August 2023) and received a pre-release at the Days of Wonder booth (Hall 6, D200) at Spiel '23 in Essen (Germany) before being launched as scheduled in selected retailers and the Asmodee official store.
 This version was designed by Alan R. Moon (Ticket to Ride), Matt Leacock (Pandemic), and Rob Daviau (Pandemic Legacy).
-The recommendation is that it is played with 2–5 players, who are aged 10 or older, for a game lasting between 20 and 90 minutes.
+The recommendation is that it is played with two-five players, who are aged 10 or older, for a game lasting between 20 and 90 minutes.

-This version adapts of the original Ticket to Ride concept to the legacy format, i.e. a campaign board game where new content is gradually unlocked, through sealed boxes and envelopes, not only permanently changing the state of the game during play, thus altering the story as it unfolds, but also, permanently transforming the entire game into a unique version, depending on the outcomes of the previous games played.
-Matt Thrower (IGN), commenting on its legacy structure, wrote "The fashion has moved on to more “resettable" campaigns, but Ticket to Ride: Legacy sees you making permanent changes, resulting in a version of the game that's unique to you.
+This version adapts the original Ticket to Ride concept to the legacy format, i.e. a campaign board game where new content is gradually unlocked, through sealed boxes and envelopes, not only permanently changing the state of the game during play, thus altering the story as it unfolds, but also, permanently transforming the entire game into a unique version, depending on the outcomes of the previous games played.
+Matt Thrower (IGN), commenting on its legacy structure, wrote "The fashion has moved on to more 'resettable' campaigns, but Ticket to Ride: Legacy sees you making permanent changes, resulting in a version of the game that's unique to you.
 While it's good to see this back, those changes feel less personal than they did in the earliest legacy games, and some of the mini-games are gone forever once they're over.
 So it's questionable how often your group might continue playing once the twelve games are up."

-This version is a standalone game containing 13 frontier boards, in the form of 13 jigsaw pieces (five of which make up your starting game board), which are unlocked gradually by completing the 12 games of this Ticket to Ride version During this version's 12 stages, players must complete tickets and build their fortune as they go from east to west in 19th—century America, successfully managing their own North American railway company through various campaign adventures.
+This version is a standalone game containing 13 frontier boards, in the form of 13 jigsaw pieces, five of which make up the starting game board, which are unlocked gradually by completing the 12 games of this Ticket to Ride version During this version's 12 stages, players must complete tickets and build their fortune as they go from east to west in 19th-century America, successfully managing their own North American railway company through various campaign adventures.
 This version uses the original basic rules, with the following additional rules specific to this version: